Integral p-adic Hodge theory: Breuil--Kisin--Fargues modules

 where $J$ and $D/J$ are torsion free of ranks $1$ and $d-1$ respectively.
 Applying $- \otimes k$ and calculating dimensions gives $\dim_k(D/J \otimes k) = d-1$.
 By induction, both $J$ and $D/J$ are then free, and thus so is $D$. \end{proof}

 Next, we observe that finitely presented modules over $A_\inf$ are sometimes perfect, i.e.~admit a finite resolution by finite projective modules.
-Some of the subtleties here arise because we do not know whether $A_\inf$ is coherent.
+Some of the subtleties here arise because (in general) $A_\inf$ is not coherent.

 \begin{lemma} Let $M$ be a finitely presented $A_\inf$-module such that $M[\tfrac{1}{p}]$ is finite free over $A_\inf[\tfrac 1p]$.
 Then: \begin{enumerate} \item The $A_\inf$-module $M$ is perfect as an $A_\inf$-complex. \item The submodule $M_{\sub{tor}} \subset M$ of torsion elements is killed by $p^n$ for $n \gg 0$, and finitely presented and perfect over $A_\inf$. \item $M$ has $\Tor$-dimension $\leq 2$, and $\Tor^{A_\inf}_2(M, W(k)) = 0$.
 Moreover, if $M$ has no $x$-torsion, then $\Tor_i^{A_\inf}(M, W(k)) = 0$ for $i > 0$. \end{enumerate} \end{lemma}